Notice of HIPAA Privacy Practices

 - If you are, your records will largely be maintained to satisfy your requests and/or

-- If your insurance or some other third party payor is accepted here, then your records will be confidential, except as necessary and required by the payor in order to effect payment.
+- If your insurance or some other third party payor is accepted or billed here, then your records will be confidential, except as necessary and required by the payor in order to effect payment.

 If the payor requires general or specific information in order to cover the fees for services: